qiskit-community/qiskit-metal/docs/installation.rst

     ./hook_setup

+Please make sure the command is run from the same shell you plan on using to commit.
 Currently, the precommit hook will check for yapf formatting.

 =============
 Common Issues